-Through action, they can apply their knowledge and it is this deliberate practice that turns them into successful individuals4.
+Through action, they can apply their knowledge, and this deliberate practice turns them into successful individuals4.
 To find success in life, you have to take action.
-Action, of course, can begin at any time in life.
+A belief that we can cultivate qualities leads to action, which can begin at any time in life.
 There are those who begin this process in high school and those who do it when they are older.
 The main factor underpinning this quality is that they move away from their comfort zones.

-For those who have a growth mindset, a challenge is something they embrace.
+A growth mindset sees challenges as something to embrace.
 The reality is that they see a challenge as a way of proving themselves1.
-When the opportunity to challenge arises, they face it head on and prove that mindset allows people to achieve.
+When the opportunity to challenge arises, they face it head-on and prove that mindset allows people to achieve.
 As a result, they become stronger and smarter.

 As a result, their rigorous efforts and determination enable them to succeed and get to where they want to be.
 They don't waste time proving that they can do it, they go beyond their basic abilities and find a path to success.

 Successful people are not completely oblivious to the importance of help.
 Everyone, at some point in their life, needs the help of someone.
-As a result, they are well aware of how important it is to help others.
-This is where they identify that abilities can be developed with some guidance and help.
+As a result, they are well aware of how important it is to help others and use emotional intelligence to develop positive relationships with others.
+This is where they identify that others can develop abilities with some guidance and help.

 What underpins this kind of thinking is that if you want to get what you want, you have to help others.
 So, they aim to help people each day as that often leads to getting more back than what they have put in.

 Growth is not something that happens in the blink of an eye.
 In fact, it is not something that happens overnight.
 Highly effective individuals are well aware that success does not come easily.
-What this means is that they commit everything possible to achieving their goals.
+What this means is that they commit to everything possible to achieve their goals.

-Whether they come across tough times, challenges or something that could stop them in their tracks, they will keep on going until they come out the other side.
+Whether they come across tough times, challenges, or something that could stop them in their tracks, they will keep on going until they come out the other side.
+They see mistakes and failures as just temporary setbacks and part of life's learning process.
 This allows them to continue on their path of growth and success.

-Individuals who have a growth mindset have a desire to continue learning.
+Individuals with a growth mindset desire to continue learning and develop new skills.
 Their aim is to improve their knowledge as much as possible.
 From a researcher at Stanford University to someone who has a job with fewer responsibilities, their desire to learn never diminishes2.
 Their ultimate goal is to become an expert in their field or industry.

 At the dawn of a new day, they consider it a brand new opportunity to enhance their knowledge and learn something new.
 They see it as an opportunity to become stronger and remove any weaknesses that they might have.
 Their constant need to learn is one of the growth mindset qualities that sets them apart.